Fast-Trips/fast-trips/README.md

     This function takes a single argument, the pandas.Series with person, household and trip_list attributes, and returns a user class string.
     """
-    if row_series["hh_id"] == "simpson":
+    if row_series["hh_id"].lower() in ["simpson","brady","addams","jetsons","flintstones"]:
-        return "not_real"
+        return "fictional"
     return "real"
 ```

 ###  `pathweight_ft.txt`

 The pathweight file is a *required* file that tells Fast-Trips how much to value each attribute of a path.
+This will be used for the stop-labeling stage but also the path selection, which is done in a logit model.
+Therefore, the weights should be consistent with with utility.

+A good rule of thumb to consider is that typical in-vehicle-time coefficients for mode choice logit models range from 0.01 to 0.08.
+If you consider route choice to be a nest of mode choice, you would divide whatever the in-vehicle-time coefficient is for mode choice by whatever that nesting coefficient is.
+One assumption is that the nesting coefficient for route choice should have a smaller value than a typical mode choice model, meaning that people are more likely to switch routes than modes.
+So, if a mode-choice utility coefficient for in-vehicle time is 0.02 and an assumed nesting coefficient is 0.2, the value for route choice would be 0.10 (0.02 / 0.2).

 The file can be a csv or fixed-format.
 If you use a fixed-format, make sure
 `pathweights_fixed_width = True` in the run configuration file (e.g., `config_ft.txt`).